 Do I Need Cataract Surgery?

 The majority of people will experience cataracts to some extent at some point in their life.
-Almost half of people over 75 years of age will.
+Almost half of people over 75 years of age do.
 Many people continue on with their regular schedules in spite of cataracts.
 Dr Boyd has put together tips on keeping cataracts from progressing.
 When extensive cataracts develop it can affect a person’s ability to read, drive and undertake normal activities.
 This is when cataract surgery should be strongly considered.

 Under the BC provincial health plan, cataract surgery is covered at Burnaby Hospital or you can choose to have the surgery at our private surgical centre in Burnaby.
 If you are considering having the surgery at our surgery centre near Vancouver, call us to schedule in a free consultation.